tigerros/ruci/README.md

 ## Benches
 `ruci` has more benches per scenario than the other two.
 This is because it uses `Cow`s to allow for borrowed or owned data.
 So, the suffix `borrowed` in bench names means that it is using a statically borrowed type rather than the owned type, e.g. `&'static str` instead of `String`.
 The flip side is the suffix `owned`.

-## Features
-No features are enabled by default.

-- `engine-sync`: adds the `Engine` struct for communicating with an engine.
-- `engine-async`: adds async versions of `Engine` functions.
-- `tokio-process`: adds a tokio version of `Engine::from_process`.
-- `gui-sync`: adds the `Gui` struct for communicating with a GUI.
-- `gui-async`: adds async versions of `Gui` functions.
-- `serde`: enables serde support for most types.
-All implementations are derived with no parameters.

 ## Safety
 `ruci` declares `#![forbid(unsafe_code)]`.